-A recent Caribbean cruise brought my daughter, Peyton, and I to the port of Mahogany Bay, on Isla Roatán, located 30 miles north of Honduras.
+A recent Caribbean cruise brought my daughter, Peyton, and I to the port of Mahogany Bay.
+It is on Isla Roatán, located 30 miles north of Honduras.
 This was a new destination for us so we wanted to explore this island on our own rather than book an excursion through the cruise line.

-We Decided to Add Isla Roatán to our Cruise Itinerary
+We Decided to Add Isla Roatán, Honduras to our Cruise Itinerary

 We walked down a very long scenic stretch of road from the cruise ship to the cruise port of Isla Roatán, which instantly became familiar as it was much like other Caribbean cruise ports.
-After browsing through the shops a bit, Peyton and I hired a private taxi for a 3-hour tour of the island.
-The price was reasonable and our tour guide was friendly, efficient, plus looked like the Latin version of country music star, Jason Aldean.
+There is even chairlift ride that will take you to the pristine white sand private beaches for a mere $5 per person.
+We browsed in the shops and then Peyton and I hired a private taxi for a 3-hour tour of the island.
+The price was reasonable.
+Our driver and guide was friendly, plus he looked like the Latin version of country music star, Jason Aldean.

 Outdoor Recreation Options are Abundant

-Roatán is the perfect place for the outdoor enthusiast as it has nearly any water or outdoor adventure you could dream of.
+Isla Roatán is the perfect place for the outdoor enthusiast.
+It has nearly any water or outdoor adventure you could dream of.
 Fishing is the top industry and its warm waters are overflowing with marlin, wahoo, and tuna.
-The most popular destination is the West End, a quaint little town littered with tourists and locals alike, all relaxing and enjoying the vibe from the peaceful surroundings.
-This is my most ideal beach setting in all of the Caribbean.
+The most popular destination is the West End.
+This quaint little town is bursting with tourists and locals alike, all relaxing and enjoying the peaceful surroundings.
 The West End also has good shopping and restaurants, many offering free WIFI.
 Try the local beer, Salva Vida.

 Sandy Bay was another one of our favorite stops, with its sparkling water and sheer beauty.
 Although the beaches are enjoyable and attractive, they are still in need of some attention from the overloads of seaweed and trash.
 Still, the natural beauty of this island was shocking to me as I never expected it.